 Statute of Limitations on Bringing Personal Injury Lawsuits

-According to Florida Statutes §95.11(3)(a), you generally have four years to bring a premises liability lawsuit after you are injured on someone else’s property.
-There may be circumstances that lengthen or shorten this period of time, and your Ocala premises liability lawyer will be able to determine if these apply to you after reviewing the specifics of your case.
+When it comes to filing a premises liability lawsuit, you generally have two years to take action after you are injured on someone else’s property.
+There may be circumstances that lengthen or shorten this period of time, but there is no guarantee that an exception will apply.
+Your Ocala premises liability lawyer will be able to determine if these apply to you after reviewing the specifics of your case.

 The sooner you call Bogin, Munns & Munns, the sooner we can get started protecting your rights.